ThuyDuong2/ThePerfectGarden/README.md

 # The Perfect Garden
+## About the project:
-This is the simple personal blog using PHP, MySQL, & AJAX
+ This is a sample personal blog using PHP, MySQL,& AJAX